awsdocs/aws-lambda-developer-guide/doc_source/getting-started-create-function.md

 ![\[A Lambda function with an Amazon S3 trigger and Amazon EventBridge destination.\]](http://docs.aws.amazon.com/lambda/latest/dg/images/console-designer.png)

 Choose **my\-function** in the designer to return to the function's code and configuration\.
-For scripting languages, Lambda includes sample code that returns a success response\.
+For interpreted languages, Lambda includes sample code that returns a success response\.
 You can edit your function code with the embedded [AWS Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/) editor as long as your source code doesn't exceed the 3 MB limit\.

 ## Invoke the Lambda Function<a name="get-started-invoke-manually"></a>